Tzvi Hersh Weinreb: Career

-Scholar on domestic violence

-Rabbi Weinreb is a widely regarded scholar on the subject of domestic violence which helped contributed to his appointment following the Rabbi Baruch Lanner debacle.
+Weinreb is a widely regarded scholar on the subject of domestic violence which helped contributed to his appointment following the Baruch Lanner debacle.

-Leader of the Orthodox Union

-Although the presidency of the OU is a leadership position, Rabbi Weinreb acted as the official chief executive officer of the organization.
+Although the presidency of the OU is a leadership position, Weinreb acted as the official chief executive officer of the organization.

-Possible resignation

 In early 2007 it was announced that he was to step down from his position, however in an interview with The Forward he made it clear that this was not of his own choice, and following pressure he was asked to retain his position until 2009.

-In 2009, Rabbi Weinreb was named Executive-Vice President, Emeritus and Rabbi Steven Weil was named as his successor.
-In July 2009, Rabbi Weil transitioned in and assumed the position of Executive Vice President.
+In 2009, Weinreb was named Executive-Vice President, Emeritus and Steven Weil was named as his successor.
+In July 2009, Weil transitioned in and assumed the position of Executive Vice President.

-Trip to Israel

 During a fact-finding mission to Israel, he came under armed fire in Sderot in May 2007.

 Views

-Centrism

 He is considered an Orthodox centrist.

-Interfaith

 In 2005, he noted with great sadness the passing of Pope John Paul II.